tbbear/MMM-Openhab/README.md

-## MMM-SolarDach
+## MMM-Openhab

-Up to the minute information about the results of a Suntrol Photovoltaic roof.
+Full control of your Openhab System using .

 ## How it works